pngwn/utils/README.md

 let count = 0;
 const inc = throttle(() => count++, 50, true);

-// the boolean casued the function to be called immediately, then the timer starts
+// the boolean causes the function to be called immediately, then the timer starts
 // omitting it will cause the function to fire at the end of the timer

 inc(); // count === 1